publiccodenet/SpaceCraft/Notes/README-CODE-REVIEW.md

 ## Overall Project Review & Recommendations

 **Summary:**
-The project exhibits a sophisticated architecture with a clear separation of concerns between the BackSpace content management/tooling system and the CraftSpace Unity presentation layer.
+The project exhibits a sophisticated architecture with a clear separation of concerns between the BackSpace content management/tooling system and the SpaceCraft Unity presentation layer.
 Key strengths include its schema-driven approach ensuring data consistency, a powerful JavaScript-Unity bridge, and extensive automation capabilities for the content pipeline and build processes.
 The core content pipeline (Zod -> JSON -> C# -> Unity Runtime/Views) is well-designed and IL2CPP-compatible.
 However, the project currently suffers from significant documentation redundancy and requires completion of its CI/CD setup and some data processing components.
 Minor inconsistencies exist in areas like texture loading.

 **Key Recommendations:**